 As the grand doors to the Magistrates’ chambers swung shut behind them, Biro turned on Malong and Diomis.
 “Why would you agree to that?”

-“Mr. Nochdvor was unfortunately correct in his threats.
-It would appear suspicious,” Malong said, “Even if this new arrangement is less than ideal.”
+“Mr. Nochdvor was unfortunately astute in his threats.
+It would appear suspicious if we forced Alfheim out,” Malong said, “Even if this new arrangement is less than ideal.”

-Leandros followed Rheamarie out of the Magistrates’ Chambers, out of the building, all the way out to Unity Bridge without stopping.
+Leandros followed Rheamarie out of the Magistrates’ Chambers, out of the building, and all the way down to Unity Bridge without stopping.
 There, they were alone, and there, Rheamarie finally whirled to face Leandros.

 “What were you doing in there?” she asked.

 Leandros nodded.
 He understood how she felt — felt much the same, in fact.
-Fear, grief, rage — they coiled inside him like a ring of strange crimson fire, hot anger encircling his heart.
-It made it hard to think, hard to process anything — made it nearly impossible to focus on things like diplomacy.
+Fear, grief, rage — they coiled inside him like a ring of strange magical fire, hot anger encircling his heart.
+It made it hard to think, hard to breathe.

 It wasn’t until Rheamarie wiped her eyes that Leandros realized she’d started crying.
 He reached a hand out toward her, dropping it after a moment’s hesitation.
 “Rhea?”

 Rheamarie looked at Leandros again.
 This time when she laughed, it was sheepish, anxious.
 “This is one adventure I don’t envy you.
-Leandros, do you know what you’re doing?”
+Leandros, are you sure about this?”

 She’d grown a lot in the last few days.
 It hurt Leandros to have to watch, so he turned away, looking over the island instead.

-Unity was strange— civil and clean and quiet, unlike Illyon, unlike Orean, even unlike the city just over the bridge.
+Unity was strange— civil and clean and quiet, unlike Illyon and unlike the city just over the bridge.
 The cobblestone roads winding from building to building were surrounded by fields of flowers— blue like shallow waters in a southern climate.
 The flowers swayed in the breeze, the same breeze that raised goosebumps on Leandros’ skin.

 Rheamarie glanced dully at the flowers, unimpressed.
 “You’re changing the subject.”

-“I know what I’m doing.
-Their plan is a good one, Rhea, but I just…I can’t trust them to execute it on their own.
+“I am sure about this, Rhea.
+Their plan is a good one, but we just…I can’t trust them to execute it on their own.
 Someone has to stay and make sure this mission goes as promised, and you have a kingdom to run.”